yirene/pipe2d_tutorial/pipe2d_tutorial.md

 $ ./install.py --prefix=/PATH/TO/pfs/stack
 $ setup -jr /PATH/TO/pfs/stack/fluxmodeldata
 ```
-The package will be installed in path given with flag `--prefix`.
+The package will be installed in the path given with the flag `--prefix`.
 It is suggested to install `fluxmodeldata` under `/PATH/TO/pfs/stack`.
-Here the flag `-j` means *just* this package, and flag `-r PRODUCTDIR` gives the path to the package you would like to load.
+Here the flag `-j` means *just* this package, and the flag `-r PRODUCTDIR` gives the path to the package you would like to load.

 ## Testing installation
-You can check pipeline version by `eups list -s pfs_pipe2d` and check all loaded packages by `eups list`
+You can check the pipeline version by `eups list -s pfs_pipe2d` and check all loaded packages by `eups list`

 Then you can test if the pipeline is working properly by running the integration test.
 ```